MoritzMaxeiner/llvm-d/README.md

 Usage
 -----

-To use llvm-d-2 you just need to import it and then you can use the functions defined by LLVM's C API.
+To use llvm-d you just need to import it and then you can use the functions defined by LLVM's C API.
 For example:

 ```d